MicrosoftDocs/power-pages-docs/power-pages-docs/admin/cookies.md

 ### Why can't I use my Power Pages site without cookies?

-Cookies are required to maintain a website functional, with the purpose as described in the table above.
+Cookies are required to maintain a website functional, with the purpose as described in the table.

 ### What does the session lifetime mean?